Attention! Minnesota small businesses. Looking for inexpensive and out of the box ways to market your small business?

 For those of you who’ve tried to build a website before, you know that it takes a lot of work.

 If you’re ready to hire someone else to build your website, the tough decision is who to trust.

-Marketing salesmen (especially in the SEO space) are notorious for throwing fluff in your face, and they make it very difficult to know if you can trust them, so be careful.
+Marketing salesmen are notorious for throwing fluff in your face, and they make it very difficult to know if you can trust them, so be careful.

-If you’re not familiar with SEO (search engine optimization), it is basically optimizing your website in a way that tells search engines, “my business is better than theirs”.
+If you’re not familiar with SEO, it is basically optimizing your website in a way that tells search engines, “my business is better than theirs”.

-Without getting too in-depth, here are a few things search engines look for in websites:
+Without getting too in-depth, here is what search engines look for in websites:

 If you want to learn SEO, there are lots of resources out there to learn.
 It just takes time.